 Twitchy Eye: Annie, when forced to choke down a snack in the midst of food poisoning.

 The Voiceless: Dougie shows up in two scenes in the movie and despite being mentioned a lot, only has one line: "I do."
-Perry (Helen's husband) gets none.
+Perry (Helen's husband) gets none, and neither does the mother of the bride.

 Volleying Insults: Annie starts one of these fights with a teenage girl at the jewelry store.